w3c/window-management/EXPLAINER.md

 [active fingerprinting](https://w3c.github.io/fingerprinting-guidance/#active)
 signal, which may be observed and blocked by the user agent.

-The new `onchange` events pose a slight risk by making [ephemeral fingerprinting](https://github.com/asankah/ephemeral-fingerprinting) easier, but scripts can already achieve the same result by polling for changes to `window.screen`.
+The new `Screen.onchange` events pose a slight risk by making [ephemeral fingerprinting](https://github.com/asankah/ephemeral-fingerprinting) easier, but scripts can already achieve the same result by polling for changes to `window.screen`.
 This risk could be partially mitigated by delaying event